jcdotnet/jc-social-sharing/readme.txt

 - SEO-friendly: This plugin has a small file size and uses the necessary PHP, JS and CSS code.
 - SEO-friendly: No external libraries (only uses Font Awesome if hasn't been installed yet).
 - SEO-friendly: No external requests.
 - Sharing support for Buffer, Facebook, LinkedIn, Pinterest, Reddit, Telegram, Twitter and WhatsApp.
+- GDPR compliant

 == Support ==